shekaari-theory/POSTPROMD/README.md

 Please, refer to https://doi.org/10.1088/2053-1591/aaeaa6 for information about the mathematical relations used in POST-PROMD.

-Written in: Fortran and BASH
+Written in: Fortran 95 & Bash

 Operating System: Linux